 Support for installing additional plugins.

 Besides the codeless architecture, the Avo Assure tool has another essential feature.
-It allows cross-platform end-to-end regression testing.
+It allows cross-platform end-to-end functional and regression testing too.

 Other important points: